 Though mine will be the first biography of Ross, there have been a number of wonderful, and critical, books published in recent years about Chavez and the UFW, which all touch in some way upon Ross.
 I encourage folks to check out Miriam Pawel’s The Union of Their Dreams, Randy Shaw’s Beyond the Fields, and Frank Bardacke’s Trampling Out the Vintage.
 I interviewed Bardacke for The Nation about his book, which you can read here.

-While plugging away on the book I’m also keeping busy with freelance writing, often for The Nation.
+While plugging away on the book I’m also keeping busy with freelance writing.